embroider-build/ember-auto-import/README.md

 });
 ```

-Also, some jQuery plugins like masonry and flickity have [required manual steps to connect hem to jQuery](https://github.com/ef4/ember-auto-import/issues/59#issuecomment-405391414).
+Also, some jQuery plugins like masonry and flickity have [required manual steps to connect them to jQuery](https://github.com/ef4/ember-auto-import/issues/59#issuecomment-405391414).

 Debugging Tips
 --------------